 Last chance to distribute your donations to these great organizationsBy Administrator

-The first quarter of 2013 is drawing swiftly to a close, and it’s your last chance to distribute your donations among our five beneficiaries.
-To help you make your decision, take a look at this video for a summary of what our beneficiaries have been up to.
-Don’t forget to share this video (and your love for FBB) with a friend to help us reach our goal of doubling our membership!
+The second quarter of 2013 is drawing swiftly to a close, and it’s your last chance to distribute your donations among our five beneficiaries.
+To help you make your decision, take a look at this video for a summary of the important work being done by these beneficiaries.

 Here’s a quick look at what our remarkable beneficiaries have been up to these past few months: